nodejs/i18n/guides/TEAMS.md

 ## About

-All these teams created just to simplify communication and management processes for each locale group.
-There is no any other functional reasons have this teams, that why we're not forcing you to join everywhere.
+All these teams exist to simplify communication and management processes for each locale group.
+There is no other functional reason these teams; you're not required to join them to participate.

 ### Repository

-GitHub repository for locale group is good place to host some language specific documentation, guidelines in markdown.
+The repositories for your locale group is a good place to host some language-specific documentation and guidelines in markdown files.
 You can collaborate to work on docs like this or just read.
-In other hand repository issues it's a great place to discuss some questions related to translations like glossary, style guide, and team management on both GitHub and Crowdin.
+On the other hand, repository issues are a great place to discuss some questions related to translations like glossary, style guide, and team management on both GitHub and Crowdin.

 > NOTE: Feel free to use your native language under this repo